 Think back to the time your friend recommended her doctor.
 She probably didn't start raving about her medical care in the middle of brunch.
 More likely, you asked for recommendations when you needed a new doctor.
 But what if the doctor had asked your friend to identify possible new patients?
 Or better yet, what if he had offered your friend a gift card for doing so?
 Maybe the doctor referral would have made for brunch conversation, after all.

-Referrals aren't always a natural occurrence, even when customers are happy with your product or service.
+Referrals aren't always a natural occurrence, even when clients are happy with your product or service.
 Case in point: In a study by Advisor Impact, Charles Schwab, and Texas Tech University, 93 percent of customers said they'd likely continue working with their financial advisor.
 But despite their satisfaction, only 29 percent had actually given a referral in the past twelve months.

 In this guide, we'll cover: